facebookresearch/tacto/README.md

 NOTE: the renderer requires a screen.
 For rendering headless, use the "EGL" mode with GPU and CUDA driver or "OSMESA" with CPU.
 See [PyRender](https://pyrender.readthedocs.io/en/latest/install/index.html) for more details.

+## Operating System
+We recommend to conduct experiments on **Ubuntu**.

+For **macOS**, there exists some visualization problem between pybullet.GUI and pyrender as we know of.
+Please let us know if it can be resolved, and we will share the information at the repo!

 ## License
 This project is licensed under MIT license, as found in the [LICENSE](LICENSE) file.